-Applus IDIADA has over 17 years’ experience in testing highway hardware and security barrier products.
-We are an ISO 17025 accredited laboratory able to perform testing according to the Manual for Assessing Safety Hardware (MASH), the British Standard BS EN 1317, the ASTM F2656 for Crash Testing of Security Barriers, and several more.
+Applus+ IDIADA has over 17 years’ experience in testing highway hardware and security barrier products.
+We are an ISO 17025 accredited laboratory able to perform testing according to the Manual for Assessing Safety Hardware (MASH), the European Standard EN 1317, the ASTM F2656 for Crash Testing of Security Barriers, and several more.

 IDIADA is an independent test lab dedicated to the testing of safety hardware and maintains no financial interest in any product.

 Our testing facilities are located in the U.S. in Adelanto (CA), in the Mojave Desert, which allows us to perform testing outdoors, all year round.
 The dry weather also provides us great soil conditions ideal for testing products such as guardrails, which need to be embedded in soil foundations.

 Our Adelanto facility has a total of five test tracks and up to nine testing areas.
 This amount of space is optimal for conducting a large volume of tests to meet client demands.